richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 # Internal: between each sub-group and its future programmers (maintainers)

-How you plan to provide paths for extension through interfaces, inheritance, and design patterns for new features you might reasonably expect to be added to the program.
-What subclasses or implementing classes will be used to extend your part to add new features: making it clear what kind of code someone will be expected to write, what parts of your code you expect to be closed to modification, and what errors may be thrown.
-Note, while some of these methods may be public, many may be protected or package friendly.

 * Parser

 The parser will have a file that contains different type of input that it can recognize.
 For potential extension that requires taking a different type of input (for example,  mathematical notations like “pi”, we can simply add to that file).